How we calculate

 - Niche vs. coverage gap: A very niche story may register a high gap score simply because it appeals to a specific community, not because of a genuine coverage gap.
 Context matters.

-MSM Coverage Set
+Mainstream Media Coverage Set

 GapWatch monitors 180+ outlets.
 Coverage set is updated quarterly.
 Outlet inclusion is based on reach, editorial independence, and geographic diversity — not political lean.